 - Advanced automation requires paid plans

-- Email marketing limited to 2,000 sends per month on free plan
+- Email marketing capped at 2,000 sends/month on free plan

-14. Copper - Best easy CRM for Google Workspace users
+14. Copper — Best easy CRM for Google Workspace teams

 Key features: